Ponger/sqlzoo/README.md

 # sqlzoo
-Here is the answers to sql quizzes
+Here is the answers to sql quizzes at sqlzoo